X

 |---|---|---|

-Stepwise dose escalation (titration) with semaglutide is not optional — it is critical for tolerability.
-The most common side effect (nausea) occurs mainly when the dose is increased too quickly.
-Following the titration steps correctly results in considerably fewer gastrointestinal complaints.
+The step-by-step dose increase (titration) is not optional with semaglutide – it is decisive for tolerability.
+The most common side effect (nausea) occurs above all with a too-fast dose increase.
+Anyone who keeps to the titration steps experiences considerably fewer gastrointestinal complaints.

 |---|---|---|

-The most common side effects of semaglutide are gastrointestinal, arising from the slowed gastric emptying.
-For most patients they are temporary — improving significantly after 4–8 weeks.
+The most common side effects of semaglutide are gastrointestinal and arise through the slowed gastric emptying.
+They are temporary in most patients – they improve markedly after 4–8 weeks.
 Two rarer but clinically important side effects deserve particular attention: gallstones and muscle loss.

 | Side effect | Frequency | Note |